-Corruption has become an major topic of discussion in Austria.
+Corruption Prevention Score: 8 Corruption has become an major topic of discussion in Austria.
 In recent years, scandals concerning prominent politicians (including former cabinet members) and industries dependent on government decisions have been exposed in increasing numbers, and thoroughly investigated.
 In consequence, a special branch of the public prosecutor's office dealing especially with corruption (Korruptionsstaatsanwaltschaft) has been established.
-This office has already been responsible for some prominent convictions and is seen as a significant improvement on the earlier system, although it remains far from perfect with respect to political independence.
+This office is seen as a significant improvement on the earlier system, although it remains far from perfect with respect to political independence.